- Early planning and booking ensures that you can secure everything you need.

 Everyone involved should have a voice in choosing where to go, where to stay and what to do—within limits.

-Focus on what your group wants to do instead of where they want to go, says Grubb.
+Focus on what your group wants to do instead of where they want to go, Grubb says.
 “Ask everyone going with you what they want to get out of the vacation.”
 Do they want an action-filled trip with lots of activities?
 Do they want to see new sites?
 Try exotic new foods?
 Would they rather make relaxation a priority?
-Next ask if they’d rather do those things in a cold or hot climate.
+Next, ask if they’d rather do those things in a cold or hot climate.

 Look for multigenerational activities

-If you’re working with a travel agent and have already selected a destination, tell the agent about your group’s ages and interests so you can discuss the options your group could enjoy there, suggests Whitt.
+If you’re working with a travel agent and have already selected a destination, tell the agent about your group’s ages and interests so you can discuss the options your group could enjoy there, Whitt suggests.

-For example, if your group chose Machu Picchu, which Whitt says is the most widely visited destination in South America, your group could choose options such as a four-day or an easier one-day Inca Trail hike for the more active members of your group while others may prefer to take the train.
+For example, if your group chose Machu Picchu, which Whitt says is the most widely visited destination in South America, you could select options such as a four-day Inca Trail hike or an easier one-day hike for the more active members of your group, while others may prefer to take the train.
 “Then we bring all the group members together for a guided tour of Machu Picchu.
 It’s important to bring the family members together for the highlight moments of the trip,” Whitt adds.

-Or, if your group wants to take a one-day trip to the Galapagos Islands, everyone in the group could enjoy the boat trip to get there, and then some might take land-based tours while others snorkel and those who prefer a more leisurely trip could stay on the boat, Whitt says.
+Or, if your group wants to take a one-day trip to the Galapagos Islands, everyone in the group could enjoy the boat trip to get there, and then some might take land-based tours while others snorkel.
+Those who prefer a more leisurely trip could stay on the boat, Whitt says.

 Plan some activities for the group to enjoy together

 While doing separate things is fine some of the time, the point of multigenerational travel is enjoying your trip together.
-Look for activities all the generations in your group can share.
+Look for a few activities all the generations in your group can share, like easy hikes, museum visits that aren’t too niche, and must-see attractions that are probably on everyone’s list.

-Levine recommends all-inclusive resorts and all- or mostly-inclusive cruises and says they “are great choices because the costs are known up front and people don’t constantly have to pay for soft drinks, meals, etc., and split bills, which can be awkward.”
+Levine recommends all-inclusive resorts and all- or mostly-inclusive cruises.
+“They are great choices because the costs are known up front and people don’t constantly have to pay for soft drinks, meals, etc., and split bills, which can be awkward.”

-Whitt adds that having the right sleeping arrangements and enough entertainment options to keep people with different interests and energy levels happy is the key to a good experience.
-Villas, especially serviced villas where no one has to be the chambermaid, can be a nice choice because they allow everyone to be under one roof, she says.
+Whitt says having the right sleeping arrangements and enough entertainment options to keep people with different interests and energy levels happy is the key to a good experience.
+Villas, especially serviced villas where no one in your party has to clean up everything, can be a nice choice because they allow everyone to be under one roof, she says.

-“Generally children under 10 and people over 65 need more downtime than other ages,” says Whitt.
-Discuss downtime preferences with your group in advance, before the plans are firm, so you can incorporate each person’s needs and wishes, no matter what age they may be.
+“Generally children under 10 and people over 65 need more downtime than other ages,” Whitt says.
+Discuss downtime preferences with your group in advance, before the plans are firm, so you can incorporate each person’s needs and wishes.
+If you have very young children who still need to nap at certain times during the day, be sure to take that into account.

-A tip from Grubb: Don’t assume the older members of your group will babysit for you during their downtime or any time.
+Don’t assume the older members of your group will babysit for you during their downtime—or any time, Grubb says.
+If that’s something you’re assuming will happen, be sure to talk to them about it well in advance of the trip.
 Remember, she notes, “it’s their vacation, too.”

 Decide in advance who’ll pay for what